 Cheap & Cheerful

 These projects don’t break the budget but look like a million bucks.
-Repurposing getting crafty is a fun way to start the weekend.
+Getting crafty is a fun way to start the weekend.
 And sitting in the garden with a cool drink enjoying your creation is a great way to end it!

 Turning an old chair into a gorgeous outdoor planter that will adorn any space is just a weekend away!

 If you have an old hanging basket frame and a solar light, you have all you need to make a whimsical solar light chandelier!
-Speaking of solar lights, these garden lights made from mason jars are all over my garden!
+And speaking of solar lights, these garden lights made from mason jars are all over my garden!

 Pallets certainly are popular outdoors!
 Tanya of the Lovely Greens turned a pallet into a strawberry planter and it turned out, well, lovely.